tragetraje/Practical-JavaScript/notes.md

   So we'll just rename newValue parameter to todoText as it sounds more descriptive and we want to grab just todoText property of todo object that we pushed so to target it we do:
   `this.todos[position].todoText`

-  In a new toggleCompleted method we grab the completed property of our newly added item `todoList.todos[position].completed` (or simply `this.todos[position].completed`) and flip its original value with the bang operator:
+  In a new toggleCompleted method we grab the completed property of our newly added item `todoList.todos[position].completed` (or simply `this.todos[position].completed`) and flip its original value with the bang operator `!`:

   `this.todos[position].completed = !this.todos[position].completed;`